 Metering Required

-The Metering Owner shall install Metering as set out in Schedule One and use reasonable endeavours to ensure that it operates at all times.
+The Metering Owner shall install Metering in respect of Receipt Points as set out in ICA Schedule One and use reasonable endeavours to ensure that it operates at all times.
+The Metering Owner is to ensure that the design, construction, installation, operation and maintenance of the Metering complies with the Metering Requirements.

 Direct Gas Measurement Only

-Metering shall determine Gas quantities by direct measurement only and not by difference or by other indirect means.
+Metering shall determine Gas quantities by direct measurement only and not by difference.

 Testing of Metering and Provision of Information

 The Metering Owner shall use reasonable endeavours, including by means of periodic testing in accordance with the Metering Requirements, to ensure that Metering is Accurate.
-The other Party may request, and the Metering Owner shall then provide:
+The other Party may request, and the Metering Owner shall then provide to the other Party:

 reasonable technical information relating to the Metering at a Receipt Point;